-In Europe, Port State control follows the guidance set out in the Paris Memorandum of Understanding.
+In Europe, Port State control follows the guidance set out in the "Guidelines for Port State Control on Electronic Charts (Paris Memorandum of Understanding)".
 Its ECDIS guidelines explain how a PSCO should assess whether a ship is using electronic charts in accordance with SOLAS requirements.
 Checks may include whether:

 - The ship has documentation indicating that the ECDIS complies with the IMO ECDIS Performance Standards.
 In the absence of such documentation, the PSCO should seek confirmation from the Flag State that the ECDIS does meet the statutory requirements; - The ECDIS is being used for primary navigation.
-It should be established if the ECDIS is used in ENC mode or RCDS mode or in both modes; - There are written procedures onboard the vessel for using ECDIS; - The master and watch-keeping officers are able to produce appropriate documentation that generic and type-specific ECDIS familiarisation has been undertaken;

-- The ENCs (and any RNCs) used for the intended voyage are up to date; and - There are approved back-up arrangements available to ensure a safe transfer of the ECDIS functions in the event of an ECDIS failure and to provide safe navigation for the remaining part of the voyage.
+It should be established if the ECDIS is used in ECDIS mode or RCDS mode or in both modes; - There are written procedures onboard the vessel for using ECDIS; - The master and watch-keeping officers are able to produce appropriate documentation that basic ECDIS familiarization has been completed and demonstrate familiarization with the ECDIS equipment installed on board; - The ENCs (and any RNCs) used for the intended voyage are up to date; and - There are approved back-up arrangements available to ensure a safe transfer of the ECDIS functions in the event of an ECDIS failure and to provide safe navigation for the remaining part of the voyage.